 How is AI Getting Involved?

 Already today, industries all over utilize AI to optimize their work.
+The demand for qualified data analytics professionals is growing.
 From border security and CCTV’s usage of facial recognition and ID verification to Netflix’s recommendation algorithms, machines help humans process information with speed and quantity that the latter cannot compete with.

 So, what does it mean for content marketing?
 Are machines gonna start writing articles for you and quick copywriters out of business?
 Worry not.
 A survey by Statista asserts that the most common usages for AI in marketing are: